Ee-Cs/Ee-Cs.github.io/README.md

 <details>
 <summary>⭕ Section 2</summary>

-Hard line break - add \ or two spaces at the end of line

 The visualization of the color is only supported in issues, pull requests, and discussions. \
 `#FF0000` `#00FF00` `#0000FF` `#FFFF00` `#FF00FF` `#0000FF` `#FFFFFF`